WAVE (TV): Sports programming

 During the 1990s and 2000s, WAVE carried Southeastern Conference football and basketball through Jefferson-Pilot Sports (later Lincoln Financial Sports) which merged into Raycom Sports in 2007–08, although some football games were aired on WBKI-TV or WFTE (now WBKI).
 This ended in 2009 when Raycom Sports, coincidentally a subsidiary of WAVE's current owner, lost the rights to ESPN Regional Television at the end of the 2008–09 basketball season.
 The SEC syndication package by ESPN Plus ended up with WBNA throughout the 2009–2014 existence of the syndicated SEC Network (later SEC TV).

 In 2014, after the University of Louisville joined the Atlantic Coast Conference, WAVE and WHAS-TV began sharing Raycom Sports' ACC Network package until its discontinuation in 2019.

 As the network's affiliate for the region, WAVE serves as the de facto flagship station for NBC Sports' coverage of the Kentucky Derby; in 1949, WAVE was the first broadcaster to ever produce television coverage of the race.
-Presently, WAVE carries locally produced coverage of Kentucky Oaks day; most races (aside from early races that are shared with FanDuel TV) are carried on a tape delay, as NBC holds exclusive rights to televise them live on USA Network and streaming on Peacock.
-In 2026, the Kentucky Oaks proper will be broadcast in prime time by NBC nationally.
+Presently, WAVE carries locally produced coverage of Kentucky Oaks day; most races (aside from early races that are shared with FanDuel TV) are carried on a tape delay, as NBC Sports holds exclusive rights to televise them live on its platforms.
+In 2026, the Kentucky Oaks was broadcast in prime time nationally by NBC.

 In 2025, as part of a groupwide deal with Gray, WAVE began simulcasting select Cincinnati Reds baseball games from FanDuel Sports Network Ohio; the opening game aired on the station's main NBC channel, with the remaining contests being shown primarily on its Bounce subchannel.